Nellutla123/Anamoly-detection-/README.md

 | Isolation Forest     | 0.98     | 0.75      | 0.68   | 0.71     |
 | One-Class SVM        | 0.97     | 0.70      | 0.63   | 0.66     |

----

-### 📡 **2.
-ROC Curve Comparison**
-The models were compared using ROC-AUC to measure their effectiveness in detecting anomalies.

-- LOF: Highest AUC with a well-balanced trade-off between false positives and false negatives.
-- IF: Moderate AUC, slightly lower performance than LOF.
-- OCSVM: Lower AUC due to the complexity of the decision boundary.

----

 ### 📈 **3.
 Visualizing Anomalies**
 Here’s an example visualization of anomalies detected using different models: